wmde/wikibase-release-pipeline/README.md

 Wikibase Suite (WBS) is a containerised, production ready [Wikibase](https://wikiba.se) system, that allows you to self host a knowledge graph similar to Wikidata.

 > 🔧 This document is for people developing WBS.
 If you want to host your own Wikibase instance, head over to the [WBS Deployment Kit documentation](./deploy/README.md).
-If you are looking for individual WBS Service Containers, head over to [hub.docker.com/u/wikibase](https://hub.docker.com/u/wikibase).
+If you are looking for individual WBS Service Images, head over to [hub.docker.com/u/wikibase](https://hub.docker.com/u/wikibase).

 ## Overview